Kyle Tucker Player Props: Astros vs. White Sox

 - Tucker hit .257 with 28 doubles, a triple, 30 home runs and 63 walks.

-- He ranked 66th in batting average, 53rd in on base percentage, and 22nd in slugging among the qualified hitters in MLB last season.
+- He ranked 66th in batting average, 53rd in on base percentage, and 22nd in slugging among the qualified hitters in baseball last season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.